0dan0/qr/docs/control/settings/README.md

  * **mLP** - mode Light Painting (HERO11 only)
  * **mLT** - mode Vechical Lights (HERO11 only)

+<b>\* Video Looping:</b> You need to create this preset on camera, before this command will select it.<br>
-<b>\* Time/Night-Lapse modes:</b> The camera defaults to having presets for only one time-lapse mode and one night-lapse mode, yet both modes have two configurations (video or photo.)
+<b>\*\* Time/Night-Lapse modes:</b> The camera defaults to having presets for only one time-lapse mode and one night-lapse mode, yet both modes have two configurations (video or photo.)
 For all QR Code mode commands to work, a preset is needed for every mode you wish to use. e.g. If you only have a preset for night-lapse video (NLV), the QR command for NLV will work, but will not for night-lapse photo (NLP).
 To solve this, create a new preset for NLP, and both video and photo night-lapse commands will work.

 Defaults modes (on power up):
  * **dL** - last used mode